thg303/react-jalaali-dates/README.md

 [![npm badge][npm-badge-png]][package-url]
 [![react dates badge][react-dates-png]][react-dates-url]

-> An easily internationalizable, mobile-friendly datepicker library for the web. (with jalaali calendar support)
+> An easily internationalizable, mobile-friendly datepicker library based on Jalaali Calendar for the web.
 >

- - default language is "Farsi", to change it add `inFarsi={false}` attribute to the component
+ - default language is "Farsi", to change it add `inFarsi={false}` attribute to the component.
- - default calendar is "Jalaali", to change it to gregorian add `monthFormat="YYYY MMMM"` to the component
+ - default calendar is "Jalaali", to change it to gregorian add `monthFormat="YYYY MMMM"` to the component.

 Credits and Thanks goes to: